-So I’ve purchased my fire extinguishers for my company…now I can just sit back and relax until my licensed fire protection company comes next year for inspection?
+So I’ve purchased my fire extinguishers for my company…now I can just sit back and relax until my fire protection company comes next year for inspection?

 Well you can, but damage accumulates after every use, every time the extinguisher gets moved, and it gets damaged from everyday tasks that happen around the extinguisher.

-That’s why the NFPA requires monthly inspections.
+That’s why NFPA requires monthly inspections.
 You don’t need a licensed professional to do your monthly inspections, so we’ve developed the inspection list for you.

 Here are the 13 steps to perform your own monthly fire extinguisher inspection:

 1) Make sure the extinguisher is in its designated place, is visible, and is accessible for immediate use.
-Check to ensure that there is adequate signage above the extinguisher to indicate its location:
+Check to ensure there is adequate signage above the extinguisher to indicate its location:

-4) Remove extinguisher from wall hanger or bracket, making sure it’s secure enough to hold the extinguisher safely:
+4) Remove the extinguisher from wall hanger or bracket, making sure it’s secure enough to hold the extinguisher safely: